Twin Points Trail – Killbear Provincial Park

 Little Brown Bat (Little Brown Myotis)

 Once the most common bat species in Canada, this small bat is now endangered because of an introduced disease.
-Learn more– Little Brown Bat
+Learn more about the Little Brown Bat and please report sightings of species at risk!

 Plan Your Visit